zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 The sample service has its base URL.
 If you start this service on your computer then the _service base URL_ is http://localhost:8080.
 If a service deployed to an application server, the base URL of the service (application) can be `http://application-server-hostname:port/application-name.`

-This service provides one API that has the base path `/v2` whereby the base URL of the API is http://localhost:8080/v2.
+This service provides one API that has the base path `/v2` which is represented in the base URL of the API as http://localhost:8080/v2.

-The API provides only one endpoint:
+This API provides only one endpoint:

 - `/pets/{id}` - *Find pet by ID*.
 This endpoint returns a pet when 0 < ID <= 10.
 ID > 10 or when non-integers simulate API error conditions.

-You can access http://localhost:8080/v2/pets/1 and you will get the following response:
+Access http://localhost:8080/v2/pets/1 to get the following response:

 ```json
 {